cloudpetticoats/deep-reinforcement-learning/README.md

 ### 2.2 Configure the Environment

 We are using common dependencies, so version issues are unlikely to occur.
 You can directly use your existing environment.
+Don't need the same version as me.

 But if you encounter any environment issues, here is my environment for reference.
 ```